AlexSkir/alexskir-reactplate/README.md

 It bundles your files in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include hashes.
+You can run your build locally with the command *npx serve build*

 Your app is ready to be deployed!